drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/02.install-update/02.installation/docs.md

  Tips:

-   The `bin` folder contains [Drupal Console] binary.
+ - The `bin` folder contains [Drupal Console] binary.
-   The `web` folder represents the document root.
+ - The `web` folder represents the document root.
-   Composer commands are always run from the site root (`mystore` in this case).
+ - Composer commands are always run from the site root (`mystore` in this case).
-   Downloading additional modules:   `composer require "drupal/devel:1.x-dev"` Updating an existing module: `composer update drupal/address -–with-dependencies`

- See the `project-base README`_ for more details.
+ - See the `project-base README`_ for more details.

  ## Existing site